Learn more about this process and the different materials that can be used.

 Laser fusion cutting is especially effective with materials that are sensitive to oxidation.
 Examples are listed below:

-1. Stainless Steel Sheet: Sheets of up to 15 mm can be cut using laser fusion cutting.
+- Stainless Steel Sheet: Sheets up to approximately 10–15 mm can be cut using laser fusion cutting, although best results are typically achieved with thinner sections.

-2. Thin stainless steel tubing: Laser cutters equipped with a fourth axis can be used to cut thin tubing.
+- Thin Stainless Steel Tubing: Laser cutters equipped with a fourth axis can be used to cut thin tubing.

-3. Alloyed steel: Alloyed steel sheeting can be readily cut without the development of oxidation on the cut surface, meaning components can be welded without additional surface preparation.
+- Alloyed Steel: Alloyed steel sheeting can be readily cut without the development of oxidation on the cut surface, meaning components can be welded without additional surface preparation.

 What Is the Procedure for Laser Fusion Cutting?